merdandt/a2a_mcp_utint/README.md

 ## Let's use the MCP Server

 So, at this point we have our working MCP server and we just need to use it.
 Given this tutorial is about A2A Framework as well, and A2A has been created by Google, we will use the new google ADK to create our agents.
-To start, we create a single, simple agent that use our MCP server to search the web for information.
+To start, we create a single, simple agent that use our MCP server to search for repair information and technical documentation.

 We first create a function that spawns our MCP server and "transforms" it into a tool for our ADK agent.